 Voted Westman’s ‘Best Lake’, Clear Lake certainly lives up to its name.
 Considered the clearest lake in the southern prairies, Clear Lake is a premiere destination for boaters.

-Motorized boats are allowed on Clear Lake and Lake Audy.
+Motorized boats are allowed on Clear Lake, Moon Lake, and Lake Audy.
 Boat launches are found on Clear Lake and Lake Audy.

 Only non-motorized watercrafts are allowed on Deep Lake, Lake Katherine, Moon Lake and all backcountry lakes.